Hey there, we noticed you didn't complete your Wholesale Suite purchase.

 WooCommerce homepage

-2. Add CTAs Throughout Your WooCommerce Homepage
+2. Add CTAs throughout your WooCommerce homepage

-CTAs are prompts that tells users to take specific actions on your website.
-A successful WooCommerce homepage is all about getting users to visit specific product pages and stay on your store for as long as possible.
+CTAs are prompts that tell users to take specific actions on your website.
+A successful WooCommerce homepage is about getting users to visit specific product pages and stay on your store for as long as possible.
 One of the best ways to achieve that is to prompt visitors to take specific actions throughout that homepage.

 An email signup CTA

-(click to zoom)
+Purchase prompts and email signup prompts (click to zoom)

 Since a WooCommerce homepage can include links to dozens of sections and/or products, it’s in your best interest to spread CTAs throughout its length.
 By doing so, you increase the chances that visitors will click on at least one of them.